Falcons vs. 49ers props, 'Sunday Night Football' player projections from SportsLine AI

 The Atlanta Falcons and San Francisco 49ers (-1.5, 47) meet in a key matchup of NFC contenders in NFL Week 7 'Sunday Night Football' at 8:20 p.m.
 ET from Levi's Stadium in Santa Clara, Calif.
 The Falcons (3-2) are second in the NFC South, while the 49ers (4-2) are tied for first in the NFC West with Seattle and the Los Angeles Rams.
 The game showcases two unproven quarterbacks in second-year starter Michael Penix Jr. of the Falcons and fifth-year backup Mac Jones of the 49ers.

 Penix has led Atlanta to consecutive wins, and has thrown for 1,168 yards, four touchdowns and three interceptions for a rating of 85.6.
 In the absence of Brock Purdy due to injury, Jones has looked good, throwing for over 300 yards in consecutive weeks, including a 33-for-49 performance for 342 yards and two touchdowns in a 26-23 overtime win over the Los Angeles Rams on Oct.
-2. There are several NFL player props one could target for these stars, or you may find value in going after other options like Bijan Robinson and Drake London of Atlanta, or Christian McCaffrey of San Francisco.
+2. There are several NFL player props one could target for these stars, or you may find value in going after other options like Bijan Robinson, Drake London and Christian McCaffrey.
 Before betting any Falcons vs. 49ers props for Sunday Night Football, you need to see the Falcons vs. 49ers prop predictions powered by SportsLine's Machine Learning Model AI.

 New users can also target the DraftKings promo code, which offers $300 in bonus bets instantly if your bet wins + 3 months of NBA League Pass: